jundalisay/spblist/content/en/research/schumacher/pool-clearing/part-5.md

 There are 3 solutions to over-importing*:

-> *Superphysics Note: Over-importing will cause the importing Clearing Authority to be full of local currency and the exporting Clearing Authorities to be starved of cash.
-This will raise prices of those exports and reduce the price of the goods of the importing country.
+{{< n n="Over-importing will cause the importing Clearing Authority to be full of local currency and the exporting Clearing Authorities to be starved of cash.
+This will raise prices of those exports and reduce the price of the goods of the importing country. " >}}